jonwretlind/huddlehome/context/HuddleHome Family App.md

 1. Website URL: HuddleHome.casa
 2. Use React Native for app
+3. Scalable multi-tenant app with database that can be secured and appropriate for multiple user groups and families' data.
-3. Use most recent Google Material Design Standards for app and icons
+4. Use most recent Google Material Design Standards for app and icons
-4. For website front-end, employ Tailwind libraries for style and UX
+5. For website front-end, employ Tailwind libraries for style and UX
-5. Use a modern, playful theme employing a glassmorphic sleek style for UI elements
+6. Use a modern, playful theme employing a glassmorphic sleek style for UI elements
-6. For Backend, API and website is to be hosted on AWS EC2 instance
+7. For Backend, API and website is to be hosted on AWS EC2 instance
-7. Download and employ up-to-date Javascript/Typescript libraries and React components as needed for app functionality
+8. Download and employ up-to-date Javascript/Typescript libraries and React components as needed for app functionality

 ### Frontend Security